 | LiveCodeBench (%) | 88.8 | - | 91.7 | 93.5 |

 Read those numbers carefully.
-They come from the release materials, so they should be treated as claims to reproduce in your own harness, not as permanent truth.
-Still, the direction is hard to ignore: the open-weight model is now close enough that the evaluation question becomes workload-specific.
+They come from DeepSeek's own release materials, and a vendor picks the comparators and effort settings that flatter its result.
+Treat them as claims to reproduce in your own harness, not as permanent truth.
+Still, the direction is worth testing: the open-weight model is now close enough that the evaluation question becomes workload-specific.

 For a coding platform, the practical question is no longer only: